 Applications for enrollment to the Odessa Police Department Police Academy are taken from an eligibility list obtained from the hiring process for the Police Recruit position.
 For detailed information about requirements and the application process, please visit the Employment page of our website.

-The Odessa Police Academy Session #18 is scheduled to begin on Monday, January 7, 2019 and will end on Thursday, June 28, 2019.
+The Odessa Police Academy Session #19 is scheduled to begin on Monday, July 8, 2019.
 Classes are normally from 8:00 a.m. to 5:00 p.m., Monday through Friday involving classroom as well as physical training, and will be held at the Odessa Police Academy classroom located at 205 N. Grant Ave.

 If you apply for employment as a police recruit through the City of Odessa website and are hired, the Academy fees will be paid by the police department.
 For more information regarding employment, contact Paula Waldrop at 432-335-3323.

 If you are interested in attending only the Academy (not employment), you must be 21 years of age by June 17, 2019.
 If you work for another law enforcement agency (agency-sponsored) or you wish to apply yourself (self-sponsored), application packets will be available Monday, October 8 through Friday, November 9, 2018 at 3 pm.
 You must email Deborah DeVolin, Assistant Training Coordinator at firstname.lastname@example.org.
 An appointment will be scheduled for you to pick up the application packet and review the requirements and application process.